 Child Care Health - Communicable Disease

 One of my goals is to promote optimum health among our children, our families, and in our community.
 I am prohibited from caring for any child with a communicable disease such as chicken pox, measles, mumps, scarlet fever, infectious hepatitis or meningitis, and follow Wisconsin Department of Health Services' guidelines for Exclusion from Day Care.
 In addition, I am mandated by state law to report any confirmed cases of these communicable diseases to all enrolled families, my licensing specialist, and the Appleton Health Department.
-All communicable disease reports will be posted near the sign-in sheet and will include signs and symptoms of the disease, but will omit the names of children who are ill and their families.
+All communicable disease reports will be posted near the attendance form and will include signs and symptoms of the disease, but will omit the names of children who are ill and their families.

 Child Care Health - Diarrhea or Vomiting